Managing Stress in a Fast Paced World

 What is Emotional Awareness

-Emotional awareness extends beyond merely feeling an emotion; it represents a higher-order metacognitive skill involving the conscious attention to and comprehension of one's affective states.
-This co ...
+Emotional awareness extends beyond merely feeling an emotion; it represents a higher-order metacognitive skill involving the conscious attention to and comprehension of one's affective states. ...

 Read More..